Hawaii Passes Law To Stem Number of AirBnBs

 The city will start to issue B&B licenses Oct.
 1, 2020.
 After which, B&B owners will need to display their permit number on any online advertising medium such as social media.

-People who have booked a vacation rental already are encouraged to reach out to the owner to find out if they’ll be registering the space with the city council.
+People who have booked a vacation rental in Hawaii already are encouraged to reach out to the owner to find out if they’ll be registering the space with the city council.